-Policies A.9.5, A.9.6, C.9.5 and C.9.6
+Policies AC.9.5 and AC.9.6 (formerly Policies A.9.5, A.9.6, C.9.5 and C.9.6)

-These policies require all existing and future application (Policies A.9.5 and C.9.5) and existing storage (Policies A.9.6 and C.9.6) of commercial fertilizer and pesticides (where they are a significant threat as per the MOECC Tables of Circumstances) to establish risk management plans to manage the potential threat to drinking water.
+These policies require all existing and future application (Policy AC.9.5) and existing storage (Policies AC9.6) of commercial fertilizer and pesticides (where they are a significant threat as per the Tables of Drinking Water Threats) to establish risk management plans to manage the potential threat to drinking water.

-The RMP does not need to be established until 3 years after the Plan comes into effect.
+The RMP does not need to be established until 5 years after the Plan comes into effect.
 The SPC chose this timeframe since within a year of the plan taking effect, an education and outreach program will be developed to raise landowner awareness about source protection and promote best management practices.
 This will give landowners time to become informed and establish risk management measures prior to a risk management plan being required.